research interests: rhetoric and new media, cultural studies of technology, writing program administration

 Building Relationships: Online Dating and the New Logics of Internet Culture

-My forthcoming book uses an apparatus approach to media analysis to examine logics of compatibility, online dating site procedures, and user narratives of popular matchmaking sites.
+My book uses an apparatus approach to media analysis to examine logics of compatibility, online dating site procedures, and user narratives of popular matchmaking sites.
 Learn more.

 Retention, Persistence, and Writing Programs